3fon3fonov/exostriker/docs/docsfordocs.rst

           (comments)

-4a) Make the image clickable with the :target: option!! eg. .. image:: images/homepage.png
+4a) Make the figure clickable with the :target: option!! eg. .. figure:: images/homepage.png
           :target: _images/homepage.png

+          (Comments)

 5) Bold words with the symbol ** eg. **Exostriker**